 Autism is a developmental disability that usually shows up before age 3.
-Autism may be linked with a wide range of traits.
+Autism is part of a group of neurological disorders that may involve impaired communication as well as impaired social interaction and cognitive skills.
+Known as autism spectrum disorder or ASD, autism may be linked with a wide range of traits.
 These include:

 About one out of three people with autism has trouble producing speech sounds to effectively communicate with others.
 The person's language, if present, is simply too hard to understand.